SatArw/extension/captchaDefeator/README.md

 > sudo apt-get install subversion
 > svn checkout https://github.com/cmaspi/extension/trunk/captchaDefeator

+1. Go to your browser
+2. switch on the developer mode in extensions
+3. click on the "Load unpacked" button on the top left(Google chrome)
-Go to your browser, switch on the developer mode in extensions, then add extension by selecting captchaDefeator
+4. then add extension by selecting captchaDefeator

 You can refer
 ### 1. [Tutorial for brave](https://github.com/cmaspi/extension/blob/main/captchaDefeator/tutorials/brave_tutorial.pdf)